thma/PolysemyCleanArchitecture/README.md

-I was desperately looking for something that allowed me to combine different types of effects (like persistence, logging, configuration, http handlers, error handling, etc.) in controllers and handlers but still to be able to write tests that allow using mocks and stubs.
+I was desperately looking for something that allowed me to combine different types of effects (like persistence, logging, configuration, http handlers, error handling, etc.) in controllers and handlers but still to be able to write tests that allow using mocks or stubs to test components in isolation.

 As I reached a dead end, I had a look at some of the *algebraic effect systems* available in Haskell, like eff, extensible-effects, fused-effects, freer-simple and Polysemy.